Matteo-Scerbo/RAVES-Preprocessing/README.md

 ### materials.csv

-The first line of `materials.csv` should report the center frequencies of the desired octave bands.
+The first line of `materials.csv` should report the center frequencies of the desired bands.
 These must form a contiguous range of valid octave bands.

 Following lines report each material's absorption and scattering coefficients.